maxtez-raspbaker/tezos-rpi3/[f]-Updates.md

 `wget -NO /home/tzuser/tz-switch.sh https://www.dropbox.com/s/66mrpkbkfoo1zin/tz-switch041318.sh`

-The replacement follows the same procedure described earlier (here below and page [b-2])
+The replacement follows the same procedure described earlier (here below and page [b-2]).

-Technical detail, a new library is needed to compile Tezos on the zeronet `opam install conf-libev` which will also recompile various other packages (e.g. lwt).
+(Technical detail, a new library is needed for the compilation of Tezos on the zeronet, `opam install conf-libev` which will also recompile various other packages (e.g. lwt))

 ***
 ****04/04/2018****: here is a new precompiled Tezos for the zeronet.
 Not much different from the old one, this is more like a test of the update process.
 First stop the node if it is running then in /home/tzuser just type: